aalness/pubsub/README.md

 ##### Setup

-My clients run on 5 `m4.large` AWS EC2 instances.
-They have 2 CPUs and 8 GiB of memory each.
+Clients run on 5 `m4.large` AWS EC2 instances.
+The instances have 2 CPUs and 8 GiB of memory each.
-Each instance has a publisher client using a pool of 4 threads and a subscriber client with a pool of 16 threads.
+Each instance has a publisher client with a pool of 4 threads and a subscriber client with a pool of 16 threads.

 Each subscriber subscribes to 1 million different channels.
-They each receive every message from every publisher.
+Each publisher receives every message from every publisher.

 Each publisher randomly publishes notificatons across the 1 million channel space.